damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 With this new round of funding, we hope to provide more features, support, and expand to more companies and organizations as the most popular and most trusted open source code collaboration platform.

-After our Y Combinator experience and succesful seed round funding, we knew we wanted to go above and beyond what we had done so farand make GitLab bigger and better for everyone, which is why we are working with some amazing investors.
+After our Y Combinator experience and successful seed round funding, we knew we wanted to go above and beyond what we had done so far and make GitLab bigger and better for everyone, which is why we are working with some amazing investors.

 Vinod Khosla, founder and partner of Khosla Ventures said this about us: